khalid-naami/khalid-naami.github.io/blog/2026-04-19-how-to-trade-negative-gamma.md

 In a Positive Gamma regime, market makers stabilize the market by trading *against* the trend (buying dips, selling rips).
 In a Negative Gamma regime, their positioning is completely flipped.

-When the aggregate dealer Gamma Exposure (GEX) falls below zero, market makers find themselves short Gamma.
+When the aggregate dealer <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> (<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a>) falls below zero, market makers find themselves short Gamma.
 This creates a terrifying feedback loop for them, but an incredible opportunity for you.
 *   **As the market drops:** Their Delta becomes increasingly positive (meaning they are losing money).
 To hedge, they are mechanically forced to **short sell** the underlying asset.
 This selling pushes the price even lower, forcing them to short even more.
 *   **As the market rallies:** Their Delta becomes negative.
 To hedge, they are forced to **buy** the underlying asset, fueling rapid, violent short-covering rallies.